surma/surma.dev/content/things/webgpu.md

 > **Buffer-backed-object:** With more complex data structures, it can get quite tedious to manipulate the data from JavaScript.
 While originally written for worker use-cases, my library [`buffer-backed-object`][buffer-backed-object] can come in handy here!

 We also already know how to expose a buffer to our shader.
-We just need to adjust our pipeline bing group layout to expect another buffer:
+We just need to adjust our pipeline bind group layout to expect another buffer:

 |||codediff|js
   const bindGroupLayout = device.createBindGroupLayout({